-Being in the Drill Hall at CFB Petawawa for the Executrek was more than a bit strange for me.
-The military had two exclusive roles in my family when I was growing up: It was both a threat to my parents and a threat to be used by my parents.
+Being in the CFB Petawawa Drill Hall was more than a bit strange for me.
+The military occupied two exclusive spaces in my family when I was growing up: It was both a threat to my parents and a threat to be used by my parents.

-My parents weren’t particularly enthusiastic about the volumes of the Weapons and Warfare encyclopedia set that I collected in my early teens.
+My parents weren’t particularly enthusiastic about the volumes of the Weapons and Warfare encyclopedia set I collected in my early teens.
 I think they worried that my fascination with military hardware, inspired by a neighbourhood friend my parents were not enthusiastic about, suggested I was going down a violent path.
 Ironically, it was only a few years earlier that my parents routinely threatened to send me to military school when I was out of line.
-It felt scary enough to me at the time.
+That threat was real enough to make a misinformed impression on me me at the time.

-I was distracted by those memories as I held a coffee in one hand and bagel in the other during the welcome briefing.
-Scenes from Private Benjamin and Stripes joined the mix as I waited in one of the many lines organized alphabetically by last names for kit assignment.
+I was distracted by those memories as I held a coffee in one hand and bagel in the other during the Executrek welcome briefing.
+Scenes from Private Benjamin and Stripes danced around my head as I waited in one of the many lines organized alphabetically by last names for kit assignment.

 The first in a series of awakening moments occurred when I arrived at the front of my line.
 The young soldier seated at the other side of the table, likely 25 years my junior, looked me up and down and made some notes on a piece of paper.
 A moment later she called out sizes for pants, a shirt, vest and helmet.
 A team of runners reached into different boxes further beyond the tables and returned moments later with my kit.
 With the exception of the helmet which had to be replaced because is was a touch too small for my head, everything she called for fit me perfectly.

 As sea cadets, my daughters had been wearing uniforms for several years, by this time.
 They, and their fellow cadets, were proud of their uniforms.
-They washed and ironed them, sewed rank badges on them, and polished their boots.
-They looked sharp and stood tall in their C1s and work dress.
+They washed and ironed them, sewed rank badges on them, and polished their boots individually and at “boot polish parties” they organized themselves.
+The cadets looked sharp and stood tall in their C1s and work dress.
 I remember how outwardly indignant they all were when a policy was instituted in 2014 banning serving members and cadets from wearing their uniforms in public except under certain circumstances.
 It was, thankfully, a short-lived policy in the aftermath of the tragic killings of Corporal Nathan Cirillo and Warrant Officer Patrice Vincent.